Filters

 as of 8m agoThese are coverage numbers, not match-rate predictions: the trader count is the number of traders whose lifetime stats meet the trader-side criteria; the market count is the number of currently-active markets meeting the market-side criteria.
 They tell you how broadly or narrowly the filter is scoped.
 A filter showing “1,500,000 traders / 800,000 markets” is essentially every trade on Polymarket; “200 traders / 50 markets” is a tight beam.

 When a filter is just-saved or just-edited, the counts may briefly disappear (no row shown in the cell) while the backend recomputes them.
-They reappear within a second or two; a 30-minute cron is the backstop.
+They reappear within a second or two; they update automatically within 30 minutes at most.

 The Filter Builder has a separate Estimate coverage button that runs a one-shot estimate against your in-progress criteria before saving.
 Useful for sanity-checking that a stricter Sharpe threshold or a tighter category set actually narrows the population the way you expect.